You are viewing a story from harrypotterfanfiction.com

 “Nixie!
 You really didn’t have to startle me like that,” Narcissa cried, smacking her friend on the shoulder before embracing her in an affectionate hug.

 “You walked right past our compartment,” Nixie justified, rubbing her shoulder where Narcissa had hit her.

 “Well I've been doing that for the past 6 years.
 I would've expected you to get used to it by now," Narcissa teased as she picked up her trunk.

-“Oh come on you skunk,” Nixie rolled her eyes, grabbing her hand and leading her over to the compartment.
+“I see you’re still a skunk,” Nixie rolled her eyes, grabbing her hand and leading her over to the compartment.

 Ever since Narcissa had dyed a streak of her long blonde hair black during her fifth year, her friends, particularly Nixie, had begun calling her a skunk.
 She’d learned to accept it over time, since none of her fussing had made a difference.

 “Well if it isn’t Narcissa Black,” came a soothing voice from the corner of the compartment.
 “It’s been pleasant talking to you all summer,” the voice added sarcastically.